main

 Click the Manage columns icon (represented as two-column icon) to choose the information to display.

-4. Click the search dropdown and select the advanced search options to refine your search.
+4. Click the search dropdown menu and select the advanced search options to refine your search.

 Choose to display the latest messages or messages from a specified time or offset.
 You can display messages for all partitions or a specified partition.